About San Juan County

 Criminal Records

-Criminal records in San Juan County encompass felony, misdemeanor, traffic violations, and sex offender registry information.
-The San Juan County Sheriff's Office maintains these records, while the Utah Bureau of Criminal Identification provides background checks for residents.
+Criminal records in San Juan County cover felony, misdemeanor, traffic violations, and sex offender registry information.
 To conduct a background check, individuals can submit requests to the Bureau, which compiles data from various law enforcement agencies.
-The Utah Bureau of Investigation also offers resources for accessing statewide criminal history information.
+The Utah Bureau of Criminal Identification also offers resources for accessing statewide criminal history information.

 Arrest Records

-Arrest records in San Juan County are maintained by the San Juan County Sheriff's Office.
+Arrest records in San Juan County are maintained by San Juan County Sheriff's Office.
 These records include details of the arrest, charges, and booking information.
 Residents and attorneys can request arrest records by contacting the Sheriff's Office directly, either in person or through written requests.
 Under the Utah Government Records Access and Management Act (GRAMA), certain information is accessible to the public, while some details may be restricted to protect privacy or ongoing investigations.

 Jail & Inmate Records

-The San Juan County Jail, located in Monticello, is the primary detention facility for the county.
+San Juan County Jail, located in Monticello, is the primary detention facility for San Juan County.
 The booking process involves fingerprinting, photographing, and documenting the charges against the detainee.
-Inmate information can be accessed through the county's official website, which provides a lookup tool for recent arrests.
+Inmate information can be accessed through San Juan County's official website, which provides a lookup tool for recent arrests.
 Visitation rules at the jail require scheduling in advance and adherence to specific guidelines regarding visitor conduct and permissible items.
-The bond and bail process follows Utah state guidelines, allowing for cash bonds or bail bonds through licensed agents.

 Mugshots & Booking Photos